bibbox/app-seeddms/README.md

 `apt-get update`

+`apt-get install git`

+`apt-get install curl`

 `apt install docker.io`

-Maybe it is required to install the modules curl and git first.
-This modules can also be installed with apt-get install command.

 Clone the github repsoitory and start the install.sh.
-If necessary change the ports and volume mounts in `docker-compose.yml`.
+If necessary change the ports in the environment file .env and the volume mounts in `docker-compose.yml`.

 `sudo git clone https://github.com/bibbox/app-seeddmsTNG`